|Nutritional Guidelines (per serving)|

-Traditional Flapjack is one of the quickest, easiest and importantly cheap baked goods to make.
-This is a traditional flapjack recipe with the addition of delicious dried fruits, honey and banana.
+A traditional flapjack is one of the quickest, easiest and importantly inexpensive baked goods to make.
+This is a traditional flapjack recipe with the addition of delicious dried fruits, honey, and banana.

-Traditional flapjack as well as fruit flapjack are very healthy as they are mainly made from oats which are full of iron, zinc and vitamin B, so you can eat them without too much guilt.
+Traditional flapjacks as well as fruit flapjacks are very healthy as they are mainly made from oats which are full of iron, zinc, and vitamin B, so you can eat them without too much guilt.

 - 1/3 cup/ 6 tbsp Golden Syrup or corn syrup